Alison Richards MBACP, dip. counselling&CBT

 For most of us the loss of someone who played an important part in your life or with whom you had a close 'bond 'will be the most distressing experience we will ever face.
 Death in particular is not something people want to talk about, so it is easy to feel isolated and alone when you are grieving.

-It is normal to experience a range of emotions such as shock, anger, fear, guilt, anxiety and confusion which can feel overwhelming at times and have a significant impact on your well-being.
-Loss affects people in different ways and there is no right or wrong way to feel.
+Loss can affect people in different ways and there is no right or wrong way to feel.
+It is normal to experience a range of emotions such as shock, anger, fear, guilt, depression, anxiety and confusion which can feel overwhelming at times and have a significant impact on your well-being.

 Training, qualifications & experience

 I have a lot of experience of working with bereavement and loss.
+I have worked as a volunteer at a dedicated bereavement counselling service in Liverpool city centre and in private practice for many years.
 I can offer you a supportive, non-judgemental and safe environment that will enable you to explore and understand your feelings.

 I currently work as a volunteer in a dedicated counselling service in Liverpool city centre and provide a flexible and affordable private counselling service in Huyton.
 I offer weekend and evening appointments to suit your busy schedule.